 - Renal bone degradation and bone pain;

-- Peripheral neuropathy (which may cause an inability to filter toxic substances from the blood); and/or
+- Peripheral neuropathy (which may cause an inability to filter toxic substances from the blood) or

-- Fluid overload syndrome despite taking medication, documented by diastolic hypertension, signs of vascular congestion or anasarca (massive edema or swelling), or anorexia with weight loss and BMI of 18.0 or less.
+- Despite taking medication, fluid overload syndrome is documented by diastolic hypertension, signs of vascular congestion or anasarca (massive edema or swelling), or anorexia with weight loss and a BMI of 18.0 or less.

 Nephrotic Syndrome